aalp75/Snake-RL/README.md

 **1. Execution**

-To execute the RL algorithm type in console: *python agent.py*
+To execute the RL algorithm type in console: *--python agent.py*

-You can change few parameters, either you train the model by modifying the variable *MODE="train"* or either you play with already trained model *MODE="play" *.
+You can change few parameters, either you train the model by modifying the variable *MODE="train"* or either you play with already trained model *MODE="play"*.

-2 models are available: Q-learning and Deep Q-learning, you can between the both by changing the variable * *MODEL* *.
+2 models are available: Q-learning and Deep Q-learning, you can between the both by changing the variable *MODEL*.

 **2. Presentation**